 Q. That makes sense, but inferring the need for features and enhancements based on feedback sounds much more complex.
 Is it?

 BG.
 Yes, but it’s a question of awareness.
 Just studying the different ways people work with a product can produce great ideas.
 On a simpler level, a fun analogy is that of the makers of ba-monitors.
-One product manager hears a report that actors in certain theaters are using the monitors in their dressing rooms, to pick up audience reaction and get their stage cue in advance.
+One product manager hears a report that actors in certain theaters are using the monitors in their dressing rooms, to pick up audience reactions and get their stage cues in advance.
 A cute story, but a Product Manager in that area would sit up, take notice, and look deeper into it.

 Q. That sounds almost like seeking clues to new innovations.
 How deep does that go?